sshar278/ser594_23fc_project/project_exploration.md

 Transformation 1 : Age Midpoint Conversion
 Description: Age ranges were converted into midpoints (e.g., '55-64' to 59.5).
 Open-ended ranges like '65+' were adjusted by adding a constant.
-Soundness Justification: This transformation allows the age range to be treated as a continuous variable for statistical analysis, without losing the context of the age group.
+Soundness Justification: This transformation allows the age range to be treated as a continuous variable for statistical analysis, without losing the meaning of the age group.
 Simplifies analysis while maintaining the representation of voters’ age groups.
 It doesn’t introduce outliers.

 Transformation 2 : Income Range Midpoint Conversion
 Description: Income ranges (e.g., "$50,000 to $99,999") were converted to their midpoints (e.g., $74,999.5).